ARISTOTLE

 kinds, the parts of the soul naturally suited to each are also of different

-kinds, since the parts possess awareness (by being somehow similar and
+kinds, since the parts possess awareness by being similar and

 appropriate to their objects.
 Let us call one the part for knowledge

-(ἐπιστημονικὸν), and the other the part for reasoning (λογιστικόν), since
+(ἐπιστημονικὸν), and the other the part for calculating (λογιστικόν), since

-deliberating is the same as reasoning, and no one deliberates about what
+deliberating is the same as calculating, and no one deliberates about what

 cannot be otherwise. ...
 Hence we should find the best state of each part, for